joebew42/joebew42.github.io/about.md

 Hello folks!

-My name is Joe Bew, I am currently working as an [Agile Software Developer](https://en.wikipedia.org/wiki/Agile_software_development) at [XPeppers](http://www.xpeppers.com/) where I deal with [Agile](http://agilemanifesto.org/), [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) and [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development), with the aim to help customers build better products.
+My name is Joe Bew, I am currently working as an [Agile Software Developer](https://en.wikipedia.org/wiki/Agile_software_development) at [XPeppers](http://www.xpeppers.com/) where I deal with [Agile](http://agilemanifesto.org/), [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) and [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development).

-Right now I am going in depth with [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), [Microservices Architecture](https://martinfowler.com/articles/microservices.html), [Distributed computing](https://en.wikipedia.org/wiki/Distributed_computing) and [Erlang](https://www.erlang.org/).
-You can follow my studies by visiting my [Daily Activity Log](http://joebew42.github.io/events.xml).

-Besides the mainly technical aspects I like to pay particular attention to the improvement of organizational aspects, dynamics, trainings and soft skills that are the growth's pillars of a team and its culture.
+I like to keep the focus on the practices that we can apply during everyday work to enable us to save time, be more productive, build better products and make the team happier.

 ## How am I used to work ?